 RAID 5 does not reserve any particular disk to store parity.
 RAID 5 requires at least 3 disks and divides the information into blocks in the same way as in RAID 4, but with the difference that it will add a parity block for each stripe on each disk.
 This way, more space is available, however, RAID 5 will not be able to rebuild the information if more than one disk is damaged at the same time.

-RAID 6 incorporates the versatility and advantages of RAID 5 but adds an additional parity block for each data stripe, in this way, it is able to reconstruct the information if two disks fail.
-RAID 6 is a considerably good method of protecting information, but due to the large number of parity blocks that RAID 6 creates, it greatly reduces disk space, and slows down writing processes, nevertheless does not penalize reading processes at all.
+RAID 6 incorporates the versatility and advantages of RAID 5 but adds a parity block for each data stripe, in this way, it can reconstruct the information if two disks fail.
+RAID 6 is a considerably good method of protecting information, but due to the large number of parity blocks that RAID 6 creates, it greatly reduces disk space and slows down writing processes, nevertheless does not penalize reading processes at all.

-AOMEI Backupper is a professional data backup software.
-This software was designed to perform all kinds of backup processes with great ease and includes a feature that will assist you step by step to clone a disk or partition with total security.
+Wondershare UBackit is a professional data backup software.
+This software was designed to perform all kinds of backup processes with great ease and includes a feature that will assist you to step by step to clone a disk or partition with total security.

 Below I will show you how to use it.